Gaurav8302/Kuro/README.md

 ## ✨ **Key Features**

-### 🧠 **Intelligent Conversation**
+### 🧠 **Intelligent Conversation & Multi-Model Strategy**
+- **Dynamic Model Routing** — An advanced router analyzes user intent and selects the best model from Groq or OpenRouter for the job, optimizing for speed, intelligence, and cost.
-- **Advanced AI Reasoning** — Powered by Groq LLaMA 3 70B for natural, context-aware responses
+- **Advanced AI Reasoning** — Leverages top-tier models like LLaMA 3 70B and Claude 3 Opus for complex reasoning and natural, context-aware responses.
+- **High-Availability Fallbacks** — If a model provider is down, the system automatically reroutes requests to a healthy alternative, ensuring the chatbot is always responsive.
-- **Semantic Memory** — Google Gemini embeddings for intelligent conversation history retrieval
+- **Semantic Memory** — Google Gemini embeddings for intelligent conversation history retrieval.
-- **Contextual Awareness** - Maintains conversation context across sessions
+- **Contextual Awareness** - Maintains conversation context across sessions.
-- **Personality Consistency** - Consistent "Kuro" AI assistant persona
-- **Smart Prompt Engineering** - Production-ready system instructions with safety guardrails
+- **Smart Prompt Engineering** - Production-ready system instructions with safety guardrails.

 ### 🛡️ **Enterprise-Grade Security**
 - **Content Filtering** - Multi-layered safety validation and response filtering